 The Lee College of Engineering Learning Community (FLC) offers students the support of a tight-knit group who share common interests and goals.
 The challenges of engineering studies are many, and students studying and living together have a significantly better rate of success.

-The Engineering FLC is open to all traditional freshmen who have been accepted to the Lee College of Engineering.
-It is a residential program.
+The engineering FLC is a residential living program open to all traditional freshmen accepted into the Lee College of Engineering.
 Students accepted to the FLC live in Hawthorn Hall for two semesters (fall and spring).

 The FLC offers suite living in Hawthorn Hall.
-Each 4-person suite has two bedrooms, a bathroom and living room.
+Each four-person suite has two bedrooms, a bathroom and living room.
 The basement has a laundry room, game room/TV area and a full-size classroom.

 The FLC supports students' success by offering programming targeted to three key areas:

 - Learning about the profession